beautron7/Debate-Thing/client/spec.md

 ```

-These cards are collectivly saved in a folder containing a single `cardMetadata.json` file and many `{cardID}.cardText.json` files.
+These cards are collectivly saved in a folder containing a single `cardMetadata.json` file and a subfolder containing many `{cardID}.cardText.json` files.
 All Metadata files are referenced by a single `usrSettings.json` file.
-Both are defined below.
+All three files are defined below.

 ```json
 folder/cardMetadata.json